MrPillBoxHat/CMSC425/Megaman CMSC451/ReadMe.txt

 	(Zero)
 	- Zero saber attack needs to dash in front of X, not past X
 	- Saber needs to add sword sheath to animation
+	- Zero's first bullet(attack?) doesn't hurt

 	(General)
 	- Fix camera
 	- Add in more implementations
-	- move during boss intro animation

 Camera: